Donald Colvin, Esq

 Understanding California Prop 213 – How It Affects Your Right to Compensation in California

-Understanding California Prop 213.
-If you’ve been injured in a car accident in California, your right to compensation depends on more than just who was at fault.
-One law that can drastically impact how much money you receive — or whether you can receive compensation at all — is Proposition 213, also known as California Civil Code Section 3333.4
+If you’ve been injured in a car accident in California, your right to compensation depends on more than just who caused the crash.
+One law that can significantly reduce — or even eliminate — certain types of compensation is California Proposition 213, also known as California Civil Code Section 3333.4.

 What Is California Prop 213?